jarviscanada/jarvis_data_eng_DavidGordon/core_java/jdbc/README.md

 # Introduction
 (50-100 words)
 What does this app do?
-What technoglies your have used?
+What technologies your have used?
 (JDBC, PSQL, MVN, etc..)

 # Implementaiton
 ## ER Diagram